Installation

 Download the GYRE source code, and unpack it from the command line using the tar utility:

-tar xf gyre-master.tar.gz
+tar xf gyre-dev.tar.gz

 Set the GYRE_DIR